zignaly-open/zignaly-neo/README.md

 OK what next? in `packages/web` do `cp .env.sample .env`.
 We have 5 fields there:

 * `REACT_APP_GRAPHQL` - backend's GraphQL HTTP endpoint.
 Remove that line altogether to use the default one (will work with the backend runninn out of the box)
 * `REACT_APP_GRAPHQL_WS` - backend's GraphQL Websocket endpoint.
-Remove that line altogether to use the default one (will work with the backend runninn out of the box)
+Remove that line altogether to use the default one ( will work with the backend runninn out of the box)
 * `REACT_APP_INFURA_PROJECT_ID` - surprisingly, it's infura project id
 * `REACT_APP_RECEIVING_ADDRESS` - this is the address to which the payments will go (all the profits)
 * `REACT_APP_CONTRACT_ADDRESS` - contract address for the token that we accept as a payment
+* `REACT_APP_USE_RINKEBY_CHAIN` - whether or not we should use Rinkeby

 You will obviously need to install dependencies with `yarn`.